 Ouverture Spirituelle · Pax

-‘Quod est pax?’ asks Klaus Huber in his work of the same name, a question also invoked by Arnold Schoenberg in Friede auf Erden or, in three different languages, by Giacinto Scelsi’s Konx-Om-Pax.
+‘Quod est pax?’ asks Klaus Huber in his work of the same name, a question also invoked by Arnold Schoenberg in Friede auf Erden or by Giacinto Scelsi’s Konx-Om-Pax.
 Where does peace lie?
 In Luigi Nono’s ‘nostalgic utopian future distance’?
 Even with peace as the aim, there are no paths to follow, only the journey.

 With generous support from Prof. Dr. h.c. mult.
 Reinhold Würth and the Würth Group